adkelley/javascript-to-purescript/tut05/README.md

 ## Example 1 - Point-Free style (tacit programming)

-In PureScript and other FP languages, you'll sometimes that, while the type declaration of a function states that it accepts arguments (or points), its arguments are missing in the implementation.
+In PureScript and other FP languages, you'll frequently find that, while a type declaration of a function states that it accepts arguments (or points), the actual arguments are missing in the implementation.
 We call this paradigm point-free or tacit style programming, and it 'sometimes' helps to give a precise definition of the function.
-I said 'sometimes' because point-free can also obscure the meaning of a function; particularly when an argument name helps in understanding the function's implementation.
+I said 'sometimes' because point-free can also obscure the meaning of a function; particularly when an argument name helps in understanding a function's implementation.

-The PureScript example below has been written in a point-free style, as demonstrated by the absence of the function's argument in its application.
-I chose the point-free style to illustrate this paradigm and to take advantage of function composition (>>>).
-But it is debatable whether the fact that it takes a current user remains clear.
-So, given that your mileage will vary, always proceed with caution when deciding whether to use point-free style.
+The PureScript example below has been written in a point-free style.
 ```javascript
 const openSite = () =>
     fromNullable(current_user)